-Unless otherwise specified, the main sources of the following history are the 1993 Fishery Management Plan for Sharks of the Atlantic Ocean (NMFS, 1993), the 1999 FMP for Atlantic Tunas, Swordfish, and Sharks (NMFS, 1999a), and the 2006 Consolidated HMS FMP (NMFS, 2006a).
+Unless otherwise specified, the main sources of the following history are the 1993 Atlantic Shark Fishery Management Plan, the 1999 FMP for Atlantic Tunas, Swordfish, and Sharks, and the 2006 Consolidated HMS FMP.

-Recreational fishing for Atlantic sharks occurs in Federal and state waters from New England to the Gulf of Mexico and the Caribbean Sea.
+Recreational fishing for Atlantic sharks occurs in Federal and state waters from New England to the Gulf of Mexico and Caribbean Sea.
 In the past, sharks were often called "the poor man's marlin."
-Recreational shark fishing with rod and reel is now a popular sport at all social and economic levels.
+Recreational shark fishing with rod and reel is now a popular sport at all social and economic levels, largely because of accessibility to the resource.
 Sharks can be caught virtually anywhere in salt water, with even large specimens available in the nearshore area to surf anglers or small boaters.
 Most recreational shark fishing takes place from small to medium-size vessels.
 Mako, white, and large pelagic sharks are generally accessible only to those aboard ocean-going vessels.
 Recreational shark fisheries are exploited primarily by private vessels and charter/headboats although there are some shore-based fishermen active in the Florida Keys.